Unappendixed/ParagonExtension/README.md

 # Paragon Admin Extension

-A Chrome extension improve Paragon productivity for board admins.
+A Chrome extension to improve Paragon productivity for board admins.

 ## Installing unpacked